garethmd/garethmd.github.io/_posts/2024-06-19-onecycle-deepar.md

 ## 4. 1Cycle to the rescue
-So by now, I was starting to believe that maybe it's not possible to improve performance, but I had a couple more idea that I thought would be worth trying.
-One thing that I found which did make a difference was to tweak to the scaling function that we discussed in the [DeepAR](/posts/deepar) post.
+So by now, I was starting to believe that maybe it's not possible to improve performance, but I had a couple more ideas that I thought would be worth trying.
+One thing that I found which did make a difference was to tweak the scaling function that we discussed in the [DeepAR](/posts/deepar) post.
 I concluded the original mean absolute scaling function would not handle zero values well, because the scale would be close to zero and so the forecasted results would also be close to zero when we unscale them.

 If you've read my previous post on [super-convergence](/posts/superconvergence) you will know that I am a big fan of 1Cycle scheduling and find that I get better generalisation with test set performance and more consistent results with less variation with different seeds.
 So I thought it would be worth trying here.
 I set the maximum learning rate to be 3x my original learning rate and ran the experiments with everything else the same.
 So I was very interested to see the results: